pphaoniubi/SOEN-341-Shopping-Web/README.md

 ## Project Description:

-We develop this shopping website to simulate some basic functions of Amazon.
+The project objective is to develop a shopping website to simulate some basic functions of Amazon.
 For example, users could browse the online selling items.
 After signing up and logging in, they could add items to shopping cart and pay them online.
 There's also system admin who is able to manage users and items in the system.

 ## Core Features: